 Our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child free from discrimination or bullying where children can learn and develop happily.

+In her absence, all concerns should be directed to Yaz Light (SENDCo & DDSL) or Sarah Dow (Trust Safeguarding Officer).
 All staff at Brightwell are trained in safeguarding and/or specialist safeguarding.

-If you have any concerns regarding the welfare of a child.
-Please contact the staff named above.
+If you have any concerns regarding the welfare of a child, please contact the staff named above.

 Safeguarding documentation for parents

-Examples of how we teach Safeguarding
+Examples of how we teach safeguarding